Doodihealz/MythicPlus/README.md

 | 2    | −6             | −20               |
 | 3    | −9             | −30               |

-Rating can’t fall below 0.
+Rating cannot fall below 0.
 No rewards if the timer expires.
 All buffs are removed.

 ---